individkid/sidegeo/README.md

   * --dual takes per-region sidedness to sample with similar embed
   * --embed interprets polyants as regions in polytope
   * --polytope interprets polyants as significant facets
+  * --listen takes point for where track is recorded or audited
   * --source takes sound file or source
   * --filter takes plane subscript, per area equalization of tempo, dynamic, tone
   * --color takes plane subscript and decoration